Vhaos/vhaos.dev/content/posts/handy-shell-aliases-and-functions.md

 ---
 ### Concise oneline git log graph
 Conserve the amount of screen space taken up with git log.
 This shows the timeline/graph of commits on the current branch.
-Commits take up one line and SHAs are abbreviated.
+Commits take up one line and SHA are abbreviated.
 ```bash
 alias glgo = "git log --graph --oneline"
 ```